Mufacoderz/Mufacoderz/README.md

 ## 🚀 Next To Explore
 - Next.js – for advanced React and server-side rendering
 - TypeScript – for type-safe and scalable front-end apps
-- Prisma – modern ORM for working with relational databases

 ## 🌐 Socials: